ajblomberg/PFAS-and-Childhood-Asthma/ReadMe.md

 This repository contains the analysis code for the manuscript:

-> **Prenatal exposure to perfluoroalkyl substance (PFAS) and incidence of asthma and wheeze in childhood: A cohort study in Ronneby, Sweden**
+> **Prenatal exposure to perfluoroalkyl substances (PFAS) and incidence of asthma and wheeze in childhood: A cohort study in Ronneby, Sweden**
 > Annelise J. Blomberg, Christel Nielsen, Beata Borgström Bolmsjö, Marie-Abèle Bind, Linda Hartman, Anna Saxne Jöud

 ## 1. Overview